Stellantis and Foxconn to announce strategic partnership on Tuesday

-Automaker Stellantis (STLA.MI) and iPhone (AAPL.O) assembler Foxconn (2317.TW) said on Monday they would announce a strategic partnership on Tuesday.
+MILAN (Reuters) - Automaker Stellantis and iPhone assembler Foxconn said on Monday they would announce a strategic partnership on Tuesday.

 Last year then Fiat Chrysler, now part of Stellantis, said it planned to set up a joint venture with Hon Hai Precision Industry, Foxconn’s parent company, to build electric cars and develop internet-connected vehicles in China.